 High contrast makes documents more legible as it helps increase readability for users with visual impairments.
 The strong color contrast between the foreground and the document background is beneficial to readers with dyslexia or learning difficulties.
 WCAG specification recommends a contrast ratio of at least 4.5:1 for normal text and at least 3:1 for large-scale visual presentation.

 |Bad (poor contrast)||Good (good contrast)|

 Accessible Documents for Compliance

 Providing equal access to information through disabled access is just good business.
 This covers all public-facing websites and apps that the organization controls.
-In the quest to validate an organization’s overall digital accessibility, one must, however, not forget digital documents (including presentations and spreadsheets).
+In the quest to validate an organization’s overall digital accessibility, one must, however, not forget to also make digital documents (including presentations and spreadsheets) accessible.